murex/EventStormingJournal/_pages/1h-event-storming-book.md

 - [Read this before applying Big Picture Event Storming to Legacy Systems]({{site.url}}{{site.baseurl}}/big%20picture/read-this-before-applying-big-picture-event-storming-to-legacy-systems/)
 - [Big Picture Event Storming in 3 minutes]({{site.url}}{{site.baseurl}}/big%20picture/big-picture-event-storming-in-3-minutes/)

-### 4. Design Level Event Storming
+### 3. Design Level Event Storming

 - [Why should you run a Design-Level Event Storming?]({{site.url}}{{site.baseurl}}/software%20design/why-should-you-run-a-design-level-event-storming/)
 - [How to explain Design-Level Event Storming to your mother]({{site.url}}{{site.baseurl}}/software%20design/how-to-explain-design-level-event-storming-to-your-mother/)
 - [The Best Agenda For Design-Level Event Storming]({{site.url}}{{site.baseurl}}/software%20design/the-best-agenda-for-design-level-event-storming/)
 - Design-Level Event Storming in 3 minutes

-### 5. Event Storming the flow
+### 4. Event Storming the flow

 - [3 questions to know if Event Storming the Flow can help you]({{site.url}}{{site.baseurl}}/workflow%20improvement/3-questions-to-know-if-event-storming-the-flow-could-help-you/)
 - [5 ingredients to prepare before starting an Event Storming the Flow]({{site.url}}{{site.baseurl}}/workflow%20improvement/5-ingredients-to-prepare-before-starting-an-event-storming-the-flow/)
 - [The ideal room for your in-person event storming]({{site.url}}{{site.baseurl}}/foundations/the-ideal-room-for-your-in-person-event-storming/)
 - [Follow these steps to visualize your workflow with Event Storming]({{site.url}}{{site.baseurl}}/workflow%20improvement/follow-these-steps-to-visualize-your-workflow-with-event-storming/)
 - [How Metaphors can help you focus and succeed in Event Storming]({{site.url}}{{site.baseurl}}/workflow%20improvement/how-metaphors-can-help-you-focus-and-succeed-in-event-storming/)
-- Visualize the repetitive behavior
-- Visualize the feedback loops
+- How to discover the wicked vicious circles in your workflow?
-- Decide where to act
+- Identify where to act to improve your workflow
-- Act!
-- Follow-up
 - Event Storming the flow in 3 minutes

 ### 6. Remote facilitation